 Who Can Never, Ever, Stop Working

 It's also about the shame and realities embedded in our US middle class money mess.
-As the author pointed out -- 50% of Americans, like Neal Gabler, wouldn't be able to quickly find $400 in cash to cover an emergency.
-And many can never stop working.
+As the author pointed out -- 50% of Americans, can never stop working.

 - Gabler has been paid to critique movies on television.

-- He is a great Dad wth successful children.
+- He is a great Dad with successful children.
 A great husband.

 - He is so well-known in his industry that he was paid to write a movie script.